November 01, 2019

 “The pith and substance is about the regulation of risk-based underwriting by providing preferential treatment to persons who have received genetic test results indicating they have a genetic disease or a heightened risk,” Chris said during the hearing.

 “[The law] creates a one-sided exception to the principle of equality of information.”
-Richter said, because it prohibits insurers from requiring applicants for insurance to disclose the results of genetic tests, but it also lets people applying for insurance disclose the same information if it is to the applicants’ advantage.
+Chris said, because it prohibits insurers from requiring applicants for insurance to disclose the results of genetic tests, but it also lets people applying for insurance disclose the same information if it is to the applicants’ advantage.

 You can read the full story on Canadian Underwriter.